ublue-os/website/docs/images/bazzite/gaming_guide.md

 * **It is recommended to use Lutris for _most_ non-steam games.**
 * However using [Heroic](https://heroicgameslauncher.com) for Epic, GOG, and Amazon Games Launcher would be easier for those specific launchers.
 * [Bottles](https://usebottles.com/) is also a good alternative if you wish to use that.
-* A few games and/or launchers are avalaible in the software center (_Discover, GNOME Software_) like itch.io.
+* Other games and launchers are avalaible in the software center (_Discover, GNOME Software_) like Xonotic and itch.io.

 ## Lutris